Cavalier King Charles Spaniel

 brown dachshund sitting in a blue pet bed

-• Dachshunds are utterly devoted to their owners and make for extremely loyal companions.
+• Both standard and mini Dachshunds are utterly devoted to their owners and make for extremely loyal companions.

-• Provided they are well socialised from a young age, Dachshunds can also be good with children and cats.
+• Provided they are well-socialised from a young age, Dachshunds can also get along well with children and cats.

 brown dachshund looking up